Levis0045/MetaLex/README.md

 MetaLex is developped in `Python 2.7` environment, the following packages are required :

+-  We can install all package dependencies manually

 ```sh
     sudo apt-get install build-essential libssl-dev libffi-dev python-dev
     sudo pip install Cython